No Agenda: History

 No Agenda debuted in October 2007.
 Its premise was that the co-founder (Curry) and then vice-president (Dvorak) of mevio (until Oct.
 2012) would have an unfiltered dialogue.
 The impetus for starting the show, according to Curry, was a 4-minute phone call made to Dvorak saying that they "should do a show together."
 Little thought was given to what the show would be about, in fact only the name was agreed upon before the first show was recorded.

-The original tagline of No Agenda was that it would be the show with "no sponsors, jingles, and of course no agenda."
-The show's only sound effect came during the closing minute, where the jazz song On the Seventh Day by the Marriott Jazz Quintet played as the hosts signed off.
-Topics included the news of the day, restaurant reviews, and family.

-The show gradually moved in the direction of news and political commentary.
-Jingles have been introduced, and have evolved into catch phrases.
-The show discusses current news and conspiracy theories, with the hosts discussing topics in response to their belief that the mainstream media glosses over what they see as the real facts.
-Celebrity gossip and other soft news stories are brought up for ironic effect, with the one that has garnered the most attention often being named "Distraction of the week".
+The show discusses news, current events and conspiracy theories.

 The podcast does not accept advertising and is supported by the listeners to prevent conflicts of interest.
 Through this direct listener-supported model, those that contribute amounts above a predetermined level are referred to as executive producers.

 No Agenda was named to Talkers Magazine's Frontier Fifty list for 2011, a list of 'Outstanding Media Webcasters.'

 The show received five out of five microphones in review published by Podcast Magazine.

-Influences

-Curry tends towards a more counter-cultural outlook of the world.
-He often discusses links between current world events and historical events, both past and present.
-Dvorak is even-tempered and often references his knowledge of history and his own life experiences to shed light on the topics of the day.
-He does share many of Curry's opinions on different topics.
-Inside jokes and references to previous topics recur with great frequency in each episode which may take time for new listeners to fully grasp.
-The hosts prefer not to provide a recap or explanation of a phrase or anecdote unless necessary, and Curry will often sound an alarm if Dvorak begins repeating something previously discussed.

-The show was influenced by the run up to the 2008 Election, the financial crisis starting that September (the September 13th show carried breaking news of the collapse of Lehman Brothers), and the transition to the Presidency of Barack Obama.